-Versions of the result that in continuous time a two-fund separation result will imply that investors choose fractional Kelly strategies have been shown at different levels of generality in for instance Merton (1971, 1973), Khanna and Kulldorff (1999), Nielsen and Vassalou (2002, 2004), Platen (2002), Ziemba and Zhao (2003) and Christensen and Platen (2005).
+Versions of the result that in continuous time a two-fund separation result will imply that investors choose fractional Kelly strategies have been shown at different levels of generality in for instance Merton (1971, 1973), Khanna and Kulldorff (1999), Nielsen and Vassalou (2002, 2004), Platen (2002), Ziemba and Zhao (2003) and Christensen and Platen (2005c).
 Some general arguments that the GOP will approximate or be identical to the market portfolio is provided in Platen (2004d, 2005a).
-Christensen (2005) shows that when the risky asset can be dominated, investors must stay "reasonably close to the GOP" when the market conditions become favorable.
-However, this is a relatively weak approximation result as I will make clear.
-Further results in the case where asset prices are of a more general class are treated in Platen (2004b).
+Christensen (2005) show that when the risky asset can be dominated, investors must stay "reasonably close to the GOP" when the market conditions become favorable.
+Further results in the case where asset prices are of a more general class is treated in Platen (2004b) and Christensen and Platen (2005b).

 In an entirely different literature, the so-called evolutionary finance literature, Blume and Easley (1992) show that using the GOP will result in market dominance.
-The conclusion is, however, not stable to more general set-ups as shown in Amir et al. (2004), where market prices are determined endogenously and the market is incomplete.
+The conclusion is however not stable to more general set-ups as shown in Amir, Evstigneev, Hens, and Schenk-Hoppé (2004), where market prices are determined endogenously and the market is incomplete.

-3.3.
-How Long Does it Take for the GOP to Outperform other Portfolios?
+3.3 How Long does it take for the GOP to Outperform other Portfolios?

-As the GOP was advocated, not as a particular utility function, but as an alternative to utility theory relying on its ability to outperform other portfolios over time, it is important to document this ability over horizons relevant to actual investors.
-In this section, I will assume that investors are interested in the GOP because they hope it will outperform other competing strategies.
-This goal may not be a "rational" investment goal from the point of view of expected utility, but it is investigated because it is the predominant reason why the GOP was recommended as an investment strategy, as explained previously.
+As the GOP was advocated, not as a particular utility function, but as an alternative to utility theory relying on its ability to outperform other portfolios over time it is necessary to document this ability over horizons relevant to actual investors.
+In this section, I will assume that investors are interested in the GOP, because they hope it will outperform other competing strategies.
+This goal may not be a "rational" investment goal from the point of view of expected utility, but it is investigated, because it is the predominant reason why the GOP was recommended as an investment strategy, as explained previously.